 There are numerous photo ops, children, parties, pets and landscapes with pumpkin fields or markets with pumpkins.
 And those are just a few ideas.

 One more autumn holiday is Thanksgiving.
 Canada in October and the United States is in November.

 I always loved celebrating Thanksgiving when I worked overseas in Korea....
 Chuseok was in September and with all my international friends, celebrations and food lasted all through the fall.

 Not only food... friends and social events.
 Think of all the photography opportunities with just the holidays.
 Never mind the amazing landscapes and colours that make autumn pictures so gorgeous.

 If you're looking for new ideas to use in your autumn pictures...

 It's always a good idea to include people or pets.

 I'm pretty sure you can come up with a whole lot more!

-Just get out in the chilly fall days and get your photos.
-It's the best season of all, so don't let a minute of it slip through your fingers!
+Just make sure you get out in the chilly fall days and get your photos.
+It's my favourite season of all.
+Don't let a minute of it slip through your fingers!